Operating a Mobile Medical Unit on the Lebanese-Syrian border

 - Supply of equipment and medicines

-- Financing the medical team for a two-year period
+- Financing the medical team

 We have already had another Mobile Medical Unit carry out successful operations in the north of the country since late 2014.
 We can therefore rely on skills and experience transfer.
 This one primarily serves refugees, but also helps the host Lebanese populations living in this poor region.